 “Macworld Conference & Expo has thrived for 25 years due to the strong support of tens of thousands of people in the Mac community worldwide who use [Expo] as a way to find great products, partake in professional development training and cultivate their personal and professional networks,” Kent said.
 “We are committed to serve their interests at the Moscone Center, January 4-8 2010.”

 Kent added that future events “will continue to provide quality education, dynamic product viewing and will additionally focus on the amazing ways people are putting Apple products to work across all endeavors from desktops to iPhones to games to music.
-We look forward to many successful years of Macworld
+We look forward to many successful years of Macworld to come.”

 In a press release announcing its decision to pull out of Macworld Expo after the 2009 event, Apple explained that it has developed new avenues for interacting with its customers.